2 July 2015

 This first psalm asks for God to hear the prayers of the victim of harmful lies.
 God has no time for wickedness.
 The psalmist will go to the temple knowing that he too is not yet righteous and needs help to stay on the path.
 The psalmist takes the problem to God and does not retaliate.
 Instead he asks for all who take refuge in the Lord to experience joy and protection and exult and bless the Lord.

-Debilitating and terrifying illness has struck and the psalmist.
+Debilitating and terrifying illness has struck the psalmist.
 It is shaking the psalmist’s faith.
-God is asked to lovingly respond.
+God is asked to respond lovingly.
 The psalmist stands against evil and proclaims the Lord’s swift response.

 Collect for Morning Prayer

 |Sometimes we go slower than the speed limit|

 God of wisdom, grace and mercy, you give us wonderful examples of faithful lives in the scriptures.
 Guide us today when we are challenged by wickedness, enemies or internal disputes to follow the examples we have been given: to admit our own faults, to listen to our hearts, to seek information and to consult before making any final moves or statements, so that we proclaim by our actions, that we stand against evil and trust in your swift response through Jesus Christ your Son our Lord and the power of your Holy Spirit in our hearts.
 Amen.